 Bond Guarantee Program

-The Bond Guarantee Program (BGP) allows for bonds that are properly issued by a school district to be fully guaranteed by the corpus of the Permanent School Fund (PSF), on approval by the commissioner of education.
-The guarantee has received “AAA” ratings from the major bond rating services and replaces the need for private bond insurance.
+The Bond Guarantee Program (BGP), using the corpus of the Permanent School Fund (PSF), guarantees bonds issued by a school district or charter school.
+The PSF guarantee has received “AAA” ratings from the major bond rating services and replaces the need for private bond insurance.

-To participate in the BGP, districts must apply to the Texas Education Agency (TEA) and be approved by the commissioner of education.
+Both districts and charters must apply to the TEA and be approved by the commissioner of education to participate in this program.
 The TEA reviews each application according to statutory requirements and State Board of Education (SBOE) rules.
-This review includes making sure the application is complete and accurate and the district is financially sound.
-The TEA reviews the district's School FIRST rating, its annual financial audit report, its accreditation status, and complaints.
+This review must confirm that the application is complete and accurate.
+The district or charter must also be financially sound.
+The TEA also reviews the School FIRST rating or Charter FIRST rating, the annual financial audit report, accreditation status, and any complaints.

 Information on Applying for a Guarantee

-A link to the sign-up page for the Bond Guarantee Program will be located on MAC’s home page.
+The link to the sign-up page for the BGP is located on MAC home page.
 Click that link.

-Once you have been granted access to the application, you will see a link on the left hand side of the page, under My MAC for the PSF Application.
+Once you have been granted access to the application, you will see a link for the PSF application under My MAC (on the left side of the page).
 Click on that link to begin the process.

-If you have any questions about the online application process, please email the MAC (email@example.com) or call 512-476-6947 and ask for Laura Slaughter or Terrence Spencer.
+If you have any questions about the online application process, please send an email to the MAC at firstname.lastname@example.org or call Laura Slaughter or Terrence Spencer at (512) 476-6947.

 Applications for New or Combination Issues

 Applications for new or combination (new and refunding) issues are subject to a monthly prioritization system in accordance with SBOE rules.
-Applications that are received on or before 5:00 pm on the last business day of the calendar month will be held until the fifteenth business day of the subsequent month.
-On the fifteenth business day of each month, the commissioner of education will announce the results of the prioritization described in the SBOE rules and process applications for the guarantee up to the available capacity.
+Applications that are received on or before 5:00 p.m. of the last business day of the calendar month will be held until the fifteenth business day of the subsequent month.
+The commissioner of education announces the results of the prioritization on this day each month.

-Each district that submits a valid application will be notified of the application status within fifteen business days of the end of the month following the application deadline.
+Each district or charter that submits a valid application will be notified of the application status on the fifteenth business day of the month that follows the application deadline.

-If a district does not receive a guarantee, the commissioner will consider the application withdrawn, and the district must reapply for a guarantee in a subsequent month.
-Applications that were denied a guarantee will not be retained for consideration in subsequent months.
+If a district does not receive a guarantee, the commissioner will consider the application withdrawn.
+The TEA will not retain applications that were denied a guarantee.
+However, a district or charter may reapply for a guarantee in a subsequent month.

 For additional information, contact: